Salah-Code-Lab/RegFilter/README.md

 Stability Shouldn't be an issue considering that Normally the OS does Maybe Hundreds of thousands in a day<br>
 so to out buffer the 217 Million you'd need Months unless if there was something that would act abnormally and i didn't account for it<br>
 as i said before i am not Megamind or Superman to account for every single possible Edge case in the World<br>

-From these tests, the driver is roughly 12x to 15x faster in response than fast EDR solutions, and 30x to 80x faster than typical or heavy EDR solutions.<br>
 Over ~60% increase in Response time than the old version of the driver<br>

-But EDR solutions have broader coverage they monitor the entire system, not just the Configuration Manager subsystem.
-RegFilter is specialized: it does one thing (registry protection) and does it with maximum efficiency.
-It is not a complete EDR replacement.
-It is a component that outperforms EDRs in its specific domain.

 This was tested on a custom executable that writes constantly with 128 threads (64 for HKLM, 64 for HKCU).
 The tool will not be published for obvious reasons (abuse, DoS, other malicious usage).